IEXPECTATION/dwb/README.md

 # dwb (Dynamic WhiteBoard)
-Dynamic Whiteboard: a simple repository for learning OpenGL and an animation engine.
+Dynamic Whiteboard: a simple repository for learning OpenGL and animation engine.